-Borrowing limits have pulled back and lending criteria have gotten tighter.
+Borrowing limits have been pulled back, and lending criteria have gotten tighter.

 We are home loan specialists that understand how to refinance a private loan to an SMSF.

-Call us on 1300 889 743 or fill in our online enquiry form and we can apply with a lender that will take a common sense approach to your situation.
+Call us on 1300 889 743 or fill in our online enquiry form, and we can help you applu with a lender that will take a common-sense approach to your situation.